 There are better ways to gain muscles than bulking and cutting, so leave this trend alone.

-5 Tips for Gaining Weight While Working Out
+5 Tips for Gaining Weight

 It takes surprisingly little exercise to start building up your muscles, so long as you work out with heavy weights and work out consistently.
 Here are other tips for helping you to strip down your fat and bulk up your muscles in healthy ways.